fboender/ansible-cmdb/README.md

   local disk instead of over the network.
 To enable it, call ansible-cmdb with:

       ansible-cmdb -t html_fancy -p local_js=1 out > overview.html

+  It can be easily extended by copying it and modifying the `cols` definition at the top.

 * `txt_table`: A quick text table summary of the available hosts with some minimal information.